by Jenny Fong January 07, 2021

-Photo montage: Seeing friends at the ACC show in Baltimore; Booth set up; Baltimore Mirrored Egg outside of the American Visionary Arts Museum, Baltimore Aquarium.
+Photo montage: Seeing friends at the ACC show in Baltimore; Booth set up; Baltimore Mirrored Egg at the American Visionary Arts Museum, Baltimore Aquarium.

 American Craft Council Baltimore was my last in person show in 2020.
 I had a couple free hours to go to the American Visionary Museum which was chock a block full of great art.
 I also had a chance to visit the Baltimore Aquarium.
-If you haven't been, this one is world class with an open plan and sharks swimming in super clear water.
+If you haven't been, it's world class with an open plan and sharks swimming in super clear water.

 Photo: Massive mask making sesh.
 Read about the win win win.

 Then we locked down and I made masks, donating a portion of the proceeds to the Alameda County Community Food Bank.
 It was a win win win for myself, my customers and the ACCFB.
 I was also featured on the ACCFB website.
 That felt great for myself and my customers.